Telenor Myanmar: 2021 coup

-In the aftermath of the 2021 Myanmar coup d'état, Telenor cited "increasing pressure to activate intercept equipment that is subject to Norwegian and European sanctions for use by the authorities in Myanmar" for its decision to divest.
+In the aftermath of the 2021 Myanmar coup d'état, Telenor faced increasing pressure from the State Administration Council, the military junta, to activate intercept equipment to surveil and monitor its 18 million customers.
 In May 2021, Telenor was forced to write off USD$780 million investment in Myanmar.
-On 8 July 2021, Telenor announced it had sold its Myanmar's business for $105 million to M1 Group, an investment company based in Lebanon, founded by the Lebanese Taha Mikati and Najib Mikati.
+On 8 July 2021, Telenor announced it would sell Telenor Myanmar for US$105 million to M1 Group, an investment company based in Lebanon, founded by Taha and Najib Mikati.
 The sale was approved by Burmese regulatory authorities and ultimately by the Myanmar Investment Commission (MIC) on 18 March 2022.
 The first tranche of the transaction was completed on 25 March 2022 and operational control handed over to the new owner.

-In February 2022, reports emerged that Shwe Byain Phyu would own 80% of Telenor Myanmar with Lebanese M1 Group owning the remaining shares, as Norwegian-based Telenor sought to divest in its Myanmar operations following the 2021 Myanmar coup d'état.
+In February 2022, reports emerged that Shwe Byain Phyu (SBP) would own 80% of Telenor Myanmar with Lebanese M1 Group owning the remaining shares.
 Shwe Byain Phyu and M1 Group have formed a joint venture, Investcom, to take over Telenor operations in Myanmar.
 The sale prompted significant scrutiny from Burmese civil society over data privacy concerns, given SBP's links to the Burmese military.
 Legal experts and activists have urged Telenor to protect customer metadata, by putting the sale on hold or by deleting the data before the transaction is completed.
-On 10 February, Duwa Lashi La, the acting president of the National Unity Government called on the acting president of Norway to intervene and prevent the sale.
+On 10 February, Duwa Lashi La, the acting president of the National Unity Government called on the acting prime minister of Norway to intervene and prevent the sale.

 The sale of Telenor Myanmar to M1 Group was approved by Myanmar authorities on 18 March, transferred to new ownership on 25 March, and subsequently rebranded to ATOM on 8 June 2022.